Google Search Ads

 Ad Groups: Choose the ad groups you want to analyse

-Aggregation: Set the time frames you wish your data to be displayed
+Aggregation: Set the time frames you wish to display your data in

 Note: Date is referring to the time period when visitors/contacts interacted with any Google Ads